souptikmakarov/fabric/docs/source/developapps/smartcontract.md

 and **redeem**.
 It's these transactions that bring commercial papers into existence and move them through their lifecycle.
-We'll examine these [transactions](#transaction-definition) soon, but for now notice for JavaScript, that the `CommericalPaperContract` extends the Hyperledger Fabric `Contract` [class](https://hyperledger.github.io/fabric-chaincode-node/{BRANCH}/api/fabric-contract-api.Contract.html).
+We'll examine these [transactions](#transaction-definition) soon, but for now notice for JavaScript, that the `commercialPaperContract` extends the Hyperledger Fabric `Contract` [class](https://hyperledger.github.io/fabric-chaincode-node/{BRANCH}/api/fabric-contract-api.Contract.html).

 With Java, the class must be decorated with the `@Contract(...)` annotation.
 This provides the opportunity